vince2bir/documentation/docs/inbound_email.md

 - You need an email address on server with imap.
 It must either be a catch all on a subdomain (or even on a domain) or a server supporting "+" addressing (gmail for example allows this).
 - You need the php imap extension
--Configuration happens in your .env
+- Configuration is done in your .env file

 Let's say you installed Agorakit on agora.example.org :